Getting a new dog is exciting.

 Once you’re decided on a Yorkshire terrier as the breed you would like to adopt, you need to consider if you want a male or a female dog.
 There are a lot of significant differences when it comes to gender.

-Taking care of a female Yorkie is much more complicated than males because you need to consider their heat cycle.
-Female Yorkies also tend to be very needy and high maintenance.
+Taking care of a female Yorkie is perhaps more complicated than males because you need to consider their heat cycle.
+Female Yorkies also tend to be more needy and high maintenance.

 The Yorkie’s coat is a dream to a lot of dog owners, but it can also be a nightmare to some.
 Maintenance of their beautiful fur can be a lot of work.